Taiwan World Cup fans likely to be listed as Chinese

-DOHA/TAIPEI : An identification card that doubles as an entry visa for the World Cup in Qatar is likely to list Taiwan fans as being from China, a senior Qatari official said on Tuesday, after the island complained its citizens could not register as Taiwanese.
+DOHA/TAIPEI: An identification card that doubles as an entry visa for the World Cup in Qatar is likely to list Taiwan fans as being from China, a senior Qatari official said on Tuesday (Jun 14), after the island complained its citizens could not register as Taiwanese.

 The issue is extremely sensitive for democratically-governed Taiwan, which bristles at China's claims of sovereignty over it, and particularly its giant neighbour's efforts to claim people from Taiwan as being Chinese nationals.